mes6/Game-Notes/GreatQuestion_notes/Quest Settings/Village of the Damned/Felicity Mills - Overview.md

 ## Backstory
 Once a farming village in the [[Misty Valley]], [[Felicity Mills]] has long since been overrun by the ravages of war and industry.
 During the first [Princedom War], many brave genasi and eladrin volunteered to defend their homes (including [[Rot]]hanial and [Chess]).
 Although they returned victorious, a major deposit of rare crystalline Reminite (needed to make [[Memory Gems]]) had been found directly under the village center, so a mine was constructed - demolishing and taking over a third of what came to be called [Old Towne].
+Seeing the destruction and mistreatment of his home town after the war, [[Rot]]hanial gathered his remaining loyal warriors and lead an unsuccessful rebellion against his Prince.
+Nearly all his allies were brutally slaughtered on the battlefield, and those that were not were captured and tossed into a hellfire pit to be burned alive while as a warning to others who may want to try an uprising.

 ## Key Villagers